As a continuation of our series regarding “The Year of Maria Theresa,” we take a look at the birth and life of her daughter, Maria Amalia.

 Each of Empress Maria Theresa of Austria and Francis I, Holy Roman Emperor’s children were raised separated by their gender; thus, Maria Amalia was raised, in many ways, as if she was an only child.
 Sadly, she was said to not have a good relationship with her mother – the worst of all her sisters.
 Maria Amalia was also known to be very charming and was presented to society as an adult in Vienna.

 Maria Amalia was one of the 13 of the Empress and Emperor’s 16 children to survive past infancy.
 Her Royal Highness was an older sister to the famed Marie Antoinette, Queen of France, who was nine years her junior.

 She would go on to marry Ferdinand, Duke of Parma, on 19 July 1769 against her will.
 Her mother forced her into the marriage even though she had fallen in love with another man by the name of Prince Charles of Zweibrücken.
 It was said that she never forgave her mother for forbidding her to marry her true love.
-Maria Amalia and Ferdinand had three surviving children together: Princess Carolina, Louis of Etruria, and Princess Maria Antonia.
+Maria Amalia and Ferdinand had four surviving children together: Princess Carolina, Louis of Etruria, Princess Maria Antonia and Princess Maria Charlotte.